CASE FILE | |

 Dairi Prima Mineral proposes to use underground mining techniques to extract the ore and bring it to the surface.
 Ore would then be concentrated at a facility to be constructed adjacent to the mine.
 Concentrated ore would likely be shipped to China, where it would be refined and used in a variety of consumer and industrial goods, especially cars.

-Dairi Prima Mineral claims that most of the waste from the mine will be mixed with cement and injected back underground; the remaining millions of cubic meters of toxic waste would be stored in a tailings dam that the company says will be located 2 kilometers from the mine, behind a 25 meter high dam wall.
+Dairi Prima Mineral claims that most of the waste from the mine will be mixed with cement and injected back underground; the remaining millions of cubic meters of toxic waste would be stored in a tailings dam that the company says will be located 2 kilometers from the mine, behind a dam wall, initially 25 meters high.
 If not properly built and maintained, tailings ponds can fail, releasing toxic waste into the environment.
 Even those claiming to incorporate more modern safety measures have a high failure rate (2 to 5 per year globally).

 The social and environmental impact of a collapse could be catastrophic.
 Dam collapses in other areas of the world—even without such high earthquake risk—have destroyed villages, killed hundreds of people, and poisoned the environment for generations.
 There are approximately 11 villages around or downstream from the proposed Dairi Prima Mineral mine.